 Everyone has been dealing with quarantine life because of COVID-19.
 It has definitely changed the way that most people are thinking and living, and no one expected this to happen.
 It’s crazy how not being able to go on a Walt Disney World vacation can make you miss it even more.
 The parks are now open and things look quite a bit different.
 Here are some tips on how to prepare for your post quarantine Walt Disney World vacation.

 1. Know that Face Coverings are Required

-Face coverings are now required to be worn if you are on Walt Disney World property, or waiting in an attraction queue.
+Face coverings are required to be worn if you are in any indoor locations on Walt Disney World property, or waiting in an attraction queue.
 This includes the theme parks, the public areas at the Walt Disney World resorts, and Disney Springs.
-You must wear a face covering at all times, unless you are eating or swimming.
 You can make it fun by designing your own and make it part of a theme.
 Disney also has some that you can buy to keep up the Disney spirit.
 It’s up to you which one you wear, but know that it is a requirement.
 Make sure you have several for each member of your party.
 That way, you can switch if one gets sweaty or wet.

 2. Bring an Extra Battery Pack & Charger